ByAUJay

 5.1 zkSync Era

-- Combines zkSNARKs with Decentralized sequencer sets.
+- Merges zkSNARKs with Decentralized sequencer sets for a smooth experience.

-- Uses recursive proofs for scalability.
+- Leverages recursive proofs to boost scalability.

-- Bridges assets via zk-verified cross-chain messages.
+- Facilitates asset transfers using zk-verified cross-chain messages.

 5.2 Arbitrum Nitro

-- Uses Optimistic Rollup with single sequencer.
+- Utilizes Optimistic Rollup with a single sequencer.

-- Implements fraud proofs with dispute resolution.
+- Features fraud proofs along with a solid dispute resolution mechanism.

 5.3 StarkNet

-- Implements multi-party sequencers with economic staking.
+- Features multi-party sequencers that come with economic staking for better reliability.

 6. Conclusion: Building Secure, Scalable Rollup Ecosystems